TiagoGrosso/InstagramData/README.md

         console.log(response.getIgPageId());
     });
     ```

-### Development
-If you want to help fixing a bug or adding a new feature you can run this package in your machine and try using your local fork in your project.
-You have to change the code and add tests for it.
-Now is explained how to develop
-First generate `src/Index.ts` file with the command `npm run cti`.
-Then run `npm

 ## Release Process

 Releases of this lib should be very incremental.
 When a new resource is supported a release will be issued soon after without waiting to pile up new features to do big releases.